tagomaru/truffle-sca2t/README.md

 If test code files are successfully generated, you can run mocha test.

 ```
-npm run test:security
+$ npm run test:security
 ```

 If you want html report (recommended), execute the below command.

 ```
-npm run test:security:html
+$ npm run test:security:html
 ```

 `security-report.html` is generated on your project root.
 The report file of the above `A` is like below.
+As you can see, the file reports the vulnerability of `C`.

 <img src="https://github.com/tagomaru/static-for-github/blob/master/truffle-sca2t/truffle-sca2t-mythx/sample-report1.jpg">